VenkataRamanaDerangula/Port/README.md

 ## Certifications

-- Certified Web Developer from Masai School
+- **Certified Web Developer from Masai School**
-- [Any other relevant certifications]
+  Completed a program that taught me how to build websites.
+I learned skills like HTML, CSS, and JavaScript, which help me create user-friendly and responsive web pages.

 ---

-## Interests

-I am interested in exploring new technologies, contributing to open-source projects, and enhancing my skills in software development

----

 ## Hobbies

-In my free time, I enjoy [Your Hobbies, e.g., reading, traveling, playing sports]
+- **Listening to Music**
+  I enjoy listening to different types of music.
+It makes me feel good and helps me relax.

+- **Watching Movies**
+  I love watching movies, especially thrillers and documentaries.
+I enjoy the excitement of thrillers and the interesting information that documentaries provide.

 ---

-## Contribution to Open Source

-I actively contribute to open-source projects, focusing on [Briefly describe the areas you contribute to]

----

-## Awards and Achievements

-- [Any notable awards or achievements]